 Salesforce has two user interfaces - Classic and Lightning.
 Overall, the use of Salesforce is similar.
 HomeKeeper can function in either user interface.
 Salesforce is focusing new development for the Lightning user interface.

 - Accounts are super important to salespeople, so Salesforce is designed with accounts at its core.
 Every contact should have an account, and deleting an account will automatically delete all related contacts.

 - Even though Salesforce uses words like "account" and "opportunity" that probably aren't part of your normal work vocabulary, nonprofits have adapted how they use Salesforce to make it work for them.
 (We generally think of accounts as organizations and opportunities as donations or grants.)

 - Salesforce is built to be easily customized.
-You can add your own fields, tabs, reports, dashboards — pretty much anything.
+You can add your own fields, tabs, reports, dashboards, and more.
 Before you start adding new fields to your system, get to know what's already there.
 There are lots of fields already included in HomeKeeper and the Nonprofit Starter Pack.

 Where to Find Salesforce Help

 - The Help & Training link at the top right corner of your screen will take you to Salesforce.com's support.
 To get started you might want to visit the Learning Center, which has lots of feature overviews and interactive training about Salesforce features.

 - Salesforce has a free learning tool called"Trailhead."
 You can take different tracks to help you learn how to different things in Salesforce.. run reports, build charts, administer your own organizations' security, and more!
 It's a lot of fun, and you earn badges for the lessons you complete.

 - Every year, Salesforce (the company) holds a huge conference called Dreamforce.
 It includes lots of trainings and informative sessions, and you can find the sessions online for free at http://www.youtube.com/user/dreamforce.